 The K23 train runs once a week (Tuesdays at time of writing – updated Beijing to Ulaanbaatar train schedule here for K23) and the K3 train runs once a week (Wednesdays at time of writing – updated Beijing to Ulaanbaatar train schedule here for K3).
 These are the only trains that run direct from Beijing to Ulaanbaatar, so you’ll need to get on one of them.

-We tried in April to book a ticket for a Wednesday in July, but it was already sold out.
+We tried in April to book a one-way ticket for a Wednesday in July, but it was already sold out.
 We were still able to get a ticket on the Tuesday train, but that train also filled up soon thereafter.
-So, plan to buy your tickets months in advance.
+So, plan to book train tickets months in advance.

 We bought our train tickets online through CITS, which is China’s national travel agency (submit an inquiry to CITS here).
 You can confirm your ticket with them and pay via PayPal, but you’ll need to pick up your tickets at their office once you arrive in Beijing.
 Bear in mind that you can only pick them up during working hours, Monday through Friday, so plan your time in Beijing accordingly.
 You can also have your train tickets delivered to your hotel for a small fee.